Learning Support (LEAD)

 The History of LEAD at Lower Canada College

-The LEAD program began in November 2002, in a tiny office, and only involved one part-time teacher (Judy Shenker) and five Junior School children.
-Today, the LEAD department provides direct service for more than 85 students and employs seven full-time and one part-time teacher.
+The LEAD program began in November 2002, in a tiny office, and only involved one part-time teacher, LEAD founder Judy Shenker, and five Junior School children.
+Today, the LEAD department provides direct service to more than 100 students and employs six full-time and two part-time teachers, as well as one administrative assistant.

 The LEAD Space

-In order to provide service to our growing numbers of LEAD students, the LEAD department has moved into a beautiful, modern space on LCC’s second floor, conveniently situated between the Junior School and the Middle and Senior Schools.
+In order to provide service to our growing numbers of LEAD students, the LEAD department is located in a beautiful, modern space on LCC’s second floor, conveniently situated between the Junior School and the Middle and Senior Schools.